arun477/nano_deep_learning_dev_pipeline/README.md

 * Try Online: https://carlfeynman-mnist.hf.space/

+* If you want to host this on Hugging Face as a space, please refer to [this documentation.](https://huggingface.co/docs/hub/spaces-sdks-docker-first-demo)

 * To Run FastApi Server Locally: uvicorn server:app --reload

 * Note: When you try it out on the website, accuracy may drop due to distribution changes from training data to canvas image input.
 It has not been adjusted or fine-tuned for this specific purpose; it's intended just to demonstrate the full flow.